chaione/CHCircleGaugeView/README.md

 * `unitsString`: String that is a suffix on the `value`.
 This string is meant to be just a few characters long.
 Defaults to `nil`.
 * `notApplicableString`: The text shown when the state of the gauge is `CHCircleGaugeViewStateNA`.
 Defaults to "n/a".
 * `noDataString`: The text shown when the state of the gauge is `CHCircleGaugeViewStatePercentSign`.
 Defaults to "%".
+* `gaugeStyle`: Determines how the gauge is drawn relative to the track.
+Defaults to `CHCircleGaugeStyleInside`.

 ## Contributing